HPatel999/NHL-PowerBi-DashBoard/README.md

 ##  **Author:**
 Developed by **Harsh Patel**
 If you would like to use this project for your own purposes, please do cite me.
-If you'd like to contribute — especially by adding advanced stats — feel free to fork the repo and open a pull request!
+If you'd like to contribute, especially by adding advanced stats, feel free to fork the repo and open a pull request.

 ---
 ## Features